ETCBC/shebanq-local/README.md

 [results of all published queries](https://github.com/ETCBC/shebanq-local/raw/refs/heads/master/content/qresults.tfx) and view them in the Text-Fabric browser.**

+### Caution

+**Do not deploy this version of SHEBANQ on a server.**

+Some security features are switched off (email verification) and the admin password for the web framework, Wep2Py, is in plain sight in the `.env` file.

+This deployment is meant for personal computers, where SHEBANQ will run on `localhost`.

 ## About

 *System for HEBrew Text: ANnotations for Queries and Markup*